Life As a Stockroom, Warehouse, or Storage Yard Stock Clerk

 Stockroom, Warehouse, or Storage Yard Stock Clerk Employment Estimates

 In 2016, there was an estimated number of 2,008,600 jobs in the United States for Stockroom, Warehouse, or Storage Yard Stock Clerk.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 101,000 new jobs for Stockroom, Warehouse, or Storage Yard Stock Clerk by 2026.
-The BLS estimates 269,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 269,200 job openings in this field each year.

 The states with the most job growth for Stockroom, Warehouse, or Storage Yard Stock Clerk are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.

-Stockroom, Warehouse, or Storage Yard Stock Clerk Salary
+Stockroom, Warehouse, or Storage Yard Stock Clerk Average Salary

-The average yearly salary of a Stockroom, Warehouse, or Storage Yard Stock Clerk ranges between $19,580 and $41,150.
+The salary for Stockroom, Warehouse, or Storage Yard Stock Clerks ranges between about $19,580 and $41,150 a year.

 Stockroom, Warehouse, or Storage Yard Stock Clerks who work in Washington, Alaska, or District of Columbia, make the highest salaries.

-How much do Stockroom, Warehouse, or Storage Yard Stock Clerks make in different U.S. states?
+Below is a list of the median annual salaries for Stockroom, Warehouse, or Storage Yard Stock Clerks in different U.S. states.

 State | Annual Mean Salary |